fosterseth/sdl2_video_player/README.md

 ## Binaries
 For convenience, the bin/ folder contains a compiled vidserv and the required DLL to run on a Windows machine.

+## Credits
+dranger's tutorial was immensely helpful for this project.
+Check out [his tutorial](http://dranger.com/ffmpeg/ffmpeg.html) if you are new to AV processing.